C1. Patterns and Relationships

 Example

-Ask a few students to describe the elements of the pattern of the strip shown; for example, if it is the strip with a sailboat followed by a balloon, a student might say, "The sails are triangle-shaped and the balloon is big and round."
+Ask a few students to describe the elements of the pattern on the strip shown; for example, if it is the strip with a sailboat followed by a beach ball, a student might say, "The sails are triangle-shaped and the beach ball is big and round."

 Point out the pattern as well as the order in which the elements of the pattern repeat by asking questions such as: